HELP ALERT® Blogs

 • Mitigate Risks: Remove any objects that could be used aggressively.

-• Use Distractions: Introduce a favorite snack, music or TV show to divert attention from the source of agitation.
+• Use Distractions: Introduce a favorite snack, music, or TV show to divert attention from the source of agitation.

 These strategies can help manage patients safely by meeting their immediate needs and reducing the risk of escalation.
 It’s important to tailor your approach to the individual, as each person may respond differently to various techniques.